TimD1/manim/edit-dist/script.md

 > DEL = red

 There are always multiple ways to transform the query to the reference.
+> slide insertion over
-For example, we could always delete the entire query sequence and insert the whole reference.
+For example, we could always delete the entire reference sequence and insert the whole query.
+> show this
 We are looking for the minimum possible number of edits.
-> three examples
+> numbers above, counting edits
+> transition back to earlier example, 3 edits

 Intuition: Dynamic Programming
 ------------------------------
+** look back at CLRS
+We can solve this problem efficiently using a matrix of all possible prefixes of R and Q.
+> generate matrix, show examples
+Explain sub, match, insertion, deletion movements

 Example
 -------